 Pro tip: when life presents you with the option, ALWAYS upgrade to the Sweet Potato Fries.
 Thanks to one little trick, these healthy baked sweet potato fries are magically crispy on the outside, without the need for a deep fryer.

 You can pair sweet potato fries with just about any of your favorite main dishes, or do what I do: polish ‘em off straight off the pan!

 After years of my snitching fries off of Ben’s plate at restaurants, to his tremendous relief I have finally started ordering my own, especially when sweet potato fries are an option.
 I adore them.

 When they are crunchy outside and tender inside, sweet potato fries are a top life comfort food.

-Since we’ve been eating at home a lot more often, I decided to see if I could come up with an easy way to make sweet potato fries crispy like the ones I’ve long loved in restaurants, without the mess or indulgence of a deep fryer.
+I decided to see if I could come up with an easy way to make sweet potato fries crispy like the ones I’ve long loved in restaurants, without the mess or indulgence of a deep fryer.